Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

     <img src="../images/using-dialog-builder-sequence-color.png" alt="Visual customization of sequences - Color" title="Visual customization of sequences - Color" style="border:1px solid gray;zoom:60%;">

 * **Delete**: This option allows you to delete the sequence.
-Note that deletion cannot be undone; however, the nodes that were added to the sequence will still be available for use in the Assets tab of the Index panel.
+Note that deleted sequences cannot be restored; however, the nodes that were added to the sequence will still be available for use in the Assets tab of the Index panel.

 ### Connector Arrows